 Grades will be based on

 If a student misses an exam for a good reason, the remaining exam accounts for 85% of the course grade.
-If a student misses an exam without a good reason, he/she will receive a score of 0 on that exam.
-There are no make-up exams.
+If a student misses an exam without a good reason, they will receive a score of 0 on that exam.

 Each exam focuses on the material covered since the last exam.
 However, as new material builds on previously covered material, anything covered in the course up to the date of the exam is fair game.

 Cutoffs for letter grades are: A: 85, B: 70, C: 55, D: 45.

 Much of our time will be spent on analyzing models.
 There is only one way to learn how to do this: solve lots of practice problems.

 You will find such problems for each topic we cover posted on the course web page.
 The exam questions will similar in nature but tend to be shorter than the practice problems.